cinthiagalvez28/frontend-challenge/README.md

 npm run test-all-chrome
 ```

-Also, if you want to create a report, run already showed scripts adding an -html-reporter at the end.
+Also, if you want to create a report, run an already showed script adding an -html-reporter at the end.
 Example:
 ```
 npm run test-all-installed-browsers-html-reporter
 ```